Dennis Wilson

-During his final years, Wilson struggled with substance abuse, exacerbating longstanding tensions with some of his bandmates.
-His only solo album issued in his lifetime, Pacific Ocean Blue (1977), was released to warm reviews and moderate sales comparable to those of contemporaneous Beach Boys albums, and has retrospectively become highly acclaimed.
-Sessions for a follow-up, Bambu, disintegrated before his death from drowning in 1983 at age 39.
+By the early 1980s, Wilson was increasingly affected by marital difficulties, substance abuse, vocal deteroriation, and strained relationships with his bandmates.
+Sessions for a second solo album, Bambu, disintegrated before his death from drowning in 1983 at age 39.
 In 1988, he was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Beach Boys.